justinalsing/dlmmc/README.md

 **Test suite and code validation**

 A more comprehensive test suite is provided in `dlm_validation_tests.ipynb`.
-In this notebook we run through the suite of DLM models in dlmmc, generating mock data and running the DLM on those mock data, for each model in turn.
+In this notebook I run through the suite of DLM models in dlmmc, generating mock data and running the DLM on those mock data, for each model in turn.
 This acts as both a test suite to check the install has worked robustly (ie., all of the models run to completion without error), and also serves as a set of validation tests demonstrating that the input parameters are recovered correctly, within posterior uncertainties, for each model.

 ### Citing this code